4th edition of the public space conference in Montpellier

 Triolet Campus, Building 7, Dumontet Lecture Hall – 2 Place Eugène Bataillon, Montpellier.

-On Friday, March 22, 2019, from 2:00 p.m. to 5:00 p.m., the Van Allen Foundation who supports the Montpellier University Space Center, is organizing a unique conference on space for the fourth consecutive year, which is free and open to all.
+On Friday, March 22, 2019, from 2:00 p.m. to 5:00 p.m., the Van Allen Foundation which supports the Montpellier University Space Center, is organizing—for the fourth consecutive year—a unique conference on space, which is free and open to the public.

-This year, the Van Allen Foundation welcomes experts Yves Langevin, planetary scientist at the Institute of Space Astrophysics, and Eric de Saintignon, Airbus, for two exclusive presentations.
+This year, the Van Allen Foundation is hosting experts Yves Langevin, a planetary scientist at the Institute of Space Astrophysics, and Eric de Saintignon of Airbus, for two exclusive presentations.

 On the agenda:

-• Presentation by Yves Langevin on the BepiColombo mission and the issue of orbital transfers for interplanetary space missions.
+• Presentation by Yves Langevin on the BepiColombo Mission and the challenges of orbital transfers for interplanetary space missions.

-The BepiColombo mission is an exploration mission to the planet Mercury launched on October 19, 2018.
-Mercury is a little-known planet, yet its proximity to the Sun makes it an important scientific target for understanding the genesis of the solar system.
+The BepiColombo mission is an exploration mission to Mercury that launched on October 19, 2018.
+Mercury is a little-known planet, yet its proximity to the Sun makes it an important scientific target for understanding the origins of the solar system.

 • Presentation by Eric de Saintignon on the OneWeb project and satellite constellations.

-The OneWeb Satellites project involves producing 900 satellites weighing 150 kg each, manufactured in series using a new production system.
-They will be sent into orbit in a constellation around the Earth and will provide internet access to everyone on the planet.
+The OneWeb project involves producing 900 satellites weighing 150 kg each, manufactured in series using a new production system.
+They will be launched as a constellation orbiting the Earth and will provide internet access to everyone on the planet.

 > Learn more